KVeitch/FamilyFeud/README.md

 Fa$tMoney Family Feud is a web-based game that mimics the television show Family Feud.
 This project aims at improving skills surrounding OOP, SRP, TDD by utilizing technologies such as: HTML, SCSS, JS, WebPack, Mocha Testing Framework, Chai Assertion Library, and Fetch API.

-You can also play our game online at https://kveitch.github.io/FamilyFeud/.
+### You can play our game online at https://kveitch.github.io/FamilyFeud/.

 ### Play Our Game